 The DIY art, diamond painting, is taking over the crafting club's hobby stream rapidly!
-Diamond painting is a painting with tiny crystals called resins.
+Diamond painting is a painting with tiny crystals called resins or diamonds as well as drills.
 Resins are very small in size.
 This unique art form originated in Asia almost a decade ago but has gained much fame recently during the pandemic.
 Diamond painting is a highly relaxing activity, and it gives adequate stress-free time for the mind to soothe.

 What is a Diamond Drill?

 Let us first sneak into a basic terminology in the world of diamond painting; Diamond drill.

 The diamond drill is simply a synonym for the diamond gems that will be positioned on your canvas.
 They are the diamond beads that create the picture on the canvas.
 There are two types of drills, round & square.
 Round drills are circular diamonds that are easier to handle, and they don't completely cover the canvas.

 Square drills are squared in shape and are the choice of most experts since square drills require precision in placing them on the canvas.
 A slight mistake can cause misalignment.
 A square drill gives the mosaic effect to the paintings, whereas round drills are eminent for their cross-stitching impact.

 If you have met a diamond painter, you must have heard them tête-à-tête about a full drill and partial drill.
 Since we have now understood the types of diamond drills, we can move on to the difference between a full drill and a partial drill.

 In full-drill diamond painting, the canvas is entirely covered with diamond resins.
 As a result, the painting area of the canvas is not even one percent visible – it's diamonds all over!
 Thus this gives the more filled and sparkly effect with an appealing result.